-(Source, ALS) What is the contingency plan for the BOD meeting its mission and proposed education plan should ties with the EMO be severed?
-How will financial viability be maintained without the support of the EDMO? - dtsmith840 Financial Audits The BOD plans to delegate many of its responsibilities to the EMO.
+Is there a contingency plan for the absence of support from ALS, should that contract be severed at any point? - paigeabramsonhirsch Budget Narrative What is the contingency plan for the BOD meeting its mission and proposed education plan should ties be severed with the EMO?
+How will finances be covered without the support of the EMO? - dtsmith840 Financial Audits The BOD plans to delegate many of its responsibilities to the EMO.
 How will the BOD conduct its own financial audit to ensure the financial viability of the school? - dtsmith840 OVERALL Grade Levels Served and Total Student Enrollment: Enrollment targets seem unrealistic and overly ambitious, especially given that opening year one with all four grades means pulling in 11th and 12th graders paigeabramsonhirsch Grade Levels Served and Total Student Enrollment: Based on schools opening in the area and for the grade levels served, the enrollment figures in are not realistic.
 Scaling down enrollment will ensure the proposed school meets the numbers proposed.
-Some of our more established schools in the Wake County area have not reached 100% of their proposed enrollment.
-The enrollment numbers listed within this application are the same as another application submitted by the group dtsmith840
+Some of our more established schools in the Wake County area have not reached 100% of their proposed enrollment dtsmith840